Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 ### All About The Data

-Stats starts with data, the facts and figures are collected summarized, analyzed, or interpreted.
+Stats starts with data, the facts and figures collected, summarized, analyzed, or interpreted.
 Data can come in various flavors:

 - **Quantitative/qualitative**
 - **Continuous**: data is infinitely divisible into whatever units a researcher may choose
-- **Ordinal/rank**: in order but not necessarily equal
+- **Ordinal/rank**: in order but not necessarily equal (eg. letter grades)
 - **Categorical/discrete**: data consists of indivisible categories

+Ordinal/rank could look the same as categorical/discrete in certain cases.

+**Cross-Sectional Data** are collected at the same or approximately the same point in time, as opposed to **Time-Series Data** which is collected over several time periods.

 ### Introduction To Python And Jupyter